dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/develop-in-the-cloud.md

 If a model or test fails, dbt Cloud makes it easy for you to view and download the run logs for your dbt invocations to fix the issue.

 Use dbt's [rich model selection syntax](/reference/node-selection/syntax) to [run dbt commands](/reference/dbt-commands) directly within dbt Cloud.
+Leverage [environments variables](/docs/build/environment-variables#special-environment-variables) to dynamically use the Git branch name (such as using the branch name as a prefix for a development schema).

 <Lightbox src="/img/docs/dbt-cloud/refresh-ide/building.gif" width="85%" title="Preview, compile, or build your dbt project.
 Use the lineage tab to see your DAG."/>